 Management of sprains

 Sprains can be managed with the PRICE principle (PROTECT – REST – ICE – COMPRESSION and ELEVATION).
 A compression bandage can be applied immediately to control swelling and offer support, but should not be bound too tightly otherwise you will prevent blood flow.

 Preventing calf injury

 - Regular stretching of the calf muscles allows them to be more elastic.

-- Regular deep muscle release done by your physio.
+- Regular deep muscle release can be done by your physio.

 - Ensuring adequate mobility of the ankle and foot.